 In order to inform the AEMC's analysis, AEMO provided further information which plots the accrual of this cumulative intra-RR over the financial year 2009/10.
-This information was based around actual patterns of dispatch for 2009/10; that is, it utilised the dispatch that occurred where a single time weighted MLF was applied at Lower Tumut.
-However, settlement outcomes and subsequent levels of intra-RR were based around application of different MLFs at Lower Tumut.
+This information was based around actual patterns of dispatch for 2009/10; that is, the actual dispatch that occurred with a single time weighted MLF at Lower Tumut underpins all of the scenarios represented.
+However, settlement outcomes and subsequent levels of intra-RR for each of the scenarios are based around application of different MLFs at Lower Tumut.33